The key to essential English

 - write short, simple notes.

-Cambridge English: Key for Schools is made up of three papers developed to test your students' English skills.
-You can see exactly what’s in each paper below.
+This exam is made up of three papers developed to test your English skills.
+You can see exactly what is in each paper below:

 Reading and Writing